 Sometimes disputes over a will cannot be resolved among family members and other beneficiaries without the assistance of an experience attorney.
 In probate or guardianship disputes, our attorneys represent personal representatives, trustees, guardians, beneficiaries, charities, and potential heirs to represent their interests or pursue their claims.

-PersanteZuroweste handles Estate and Probate litigation matters.
-If you believe that you may need legal assistance regarding a Florida probate litigation matter, please contact us at (727) 796-7666.
+PersanteZuroweste is a litigation law firm that handles Estate and Trust matters across Florida.
+If you believe that you may need legal assistance regarding a Florida probate or trust litigation matter, please contact us at (727) 796-7666.

 PersanteZuroweste has established a reputation as prominent trial lawyers serving clients throughout Florida.
 Our office is conveniently located to the Clearwater, St. Petersburg, and Tampa Bay communities.